 - Common Name(s):

 A palm tree in the Arecaceae family brings a tropical flair to any landscape.
 Makes a great specimen plant or is effective in small groups.
 Use it to frame an entry way or garden path.
 It has a solitary trunk that appears shaggy and hairy with left over dried pedioles from shed leaves.
 Fibers from the leaves are often used in weaving.
 The leaves spiraling out in all directions from the top of the plant resemble a windmill, hence the common name.
 It can be grown in large contatiners and overwintered indoors in colder climates.
-It a protected location it is hardy to zone 7.
+In a protected location it is hardy to zone 7.
+This palm is moderately salt tolerant.

 Foliage: Evergreen Bloom: Summer, June-July Bark: Winter